 ☐Yes, we have consent, and we’d like to be considered for social media coverage.

-Please provide your groups social media handles which we can use.
+Please provide your group’s social media handles which we can use.

 Click or tap here to enter text.

 Tree planting in memory

 Generous supporters regularly leave Friends of the Earth a gift in their will.
 We’d like to commemorate them by planting some trees in their memory.
 If you’d like to take part, let us know below and we’ll add an extra £50 to your grant to fund some tree-planting activity.